-Metrics Employee training provided for key staff yes / 3/21/23, 6/21/23, 8/15/23, 10/18/23 & 12/8/23 Street sweeping Curb miles swept 10,355.5 miles Volume (or mass) of material collected 188.31 tons Catch basin cleaning Total catch basins in priority areas (value will be less than or equal to total catch basins The MDC will provide catch basin cleaning metrics directly to CTDEEP town or institution-wide) Total catch basins town- (or institution-) wide Catch basins inspected Catch basins cleaned Volume (or mass) of material removed from all catch basins Volume removed from catch basins to impaired waters (if known) Snow management Type(s) of deicing material used Morton Blizzard Wizard & Morton Safe-T-Salt Total amount of each deicing material applied 4,333 tons Morton Blizzard Wizard 1,003 tons Morton Safe-T-Salt Type(s) of deicing equipment used Fleet of 6 & 10 wheel trucks w/ speed control; various smaller plow vehicles w/o speed control; some storms various sanitation vehicles are outfitted w/ plows Lane-miles treated (A lane-mile is a mile of roadway in a single driving lane) 217.7 miles Snow disposal location City Parking Lots located at #63 & #80 New Road Staff training provided on application methods & equipment Yes / On-the-job training provided Municipal turf management program actions (for permittee properties in basins with N/P Not Applicable impairments) Reduction in application of fertilizers (since start of permit) Not tracked Reduction in turf area (since start of permit) Not tracked Lands with high potential to contribute bacteria (dog parks, parks with open water, & sites with failing septic systems) Cost of mitigation actions/retrofits Not tracked
+Metrics Employee training provided for key staff yes / 3/14/24, 4/17/24, 7/17/24, & 10/2/24 Street sweeping Curb miles swept TBD Volume (or mass) of material collected 299.51 tons Catch basin cleaning Total catch basins in priority areas (value will be less than or equal to total catch basins The MDC catch basin cleaning report is included in the MDC 2024 Annual town or institution-wide) Report attached as an appendix Total catch basins town- (or institution-) wide Catch basins inspected Catch basins cleaned Volume (or mass) of material removed from all catch basins Volume removed from catch basins to impaired waters (if known) Snow management Type(s) of deicing material used ClearLane treated salt, Morton Safe-T-Salt, & brine solution (23.3% mix) Total amount of each deicing material applied 2,497.78 tons ClearLane 506.99 tons Morton Safe-T-Salt Type(s) of deicing equipment used Fleet of 6 & 10 wheel trucks w/ speed control; various smaller plow vehicles w/o speed control; some storms various sanitation vehicles are outfitted w/ plows; two 1,500-gal brine tankers; payloader with scale Lane-miles treated (A lane-mile is a mile of roadway in a single driving lane) 217.7 miles Snow disposal location City Parking Lots located at #63 & #80 New Road Staff training provided on application methods & equipment Yes / On-the-job training provided Municipal turf management program actions (for permittee properties in basins with N/P impairments) Not Applicable Reduction in application of fertilizers (since start of permit) The City uses fertilizer at 5 ballfields located in two of the City's Parks (Colt Park and Pope Park).
+The City's contractor uses a Three Application Program where a slow-release nitrogen fertilizer is applied in the spring and fall which releases by temperature so that each application lasts three months.
+Reduction in turf area (since start of permit) City reduced 80 acres of turf by converting to Low Mow Zones Lands with high potential to contribute bacteria (dog parks, parks with open water, & sites with failing septic systems) Cost of mitigation actions/retrofits Not tracked

-6.4 Catch basin cleaning program Provide any updates or modifications to your catch basin cleaning program.
+6.4 Catch basin cleaning program

+Provide any updates or modifications to your catch basin cleaning program.

 The MDC manages catch basin cleaning within the City of Hartford.
+The MDC catch basin cleaning report is included in the MDC 2024 Annual

+Report attached as an appendix.

-The MDC will be submitting their information directly to the CTDEEP for 2023.
-6.5 Retrofit program Briefly describe the Retrofit Program identification and prioritization process, the projects selected for implementation, the rationale for the selection of those projects and the total DCIA to be disconnected upon completion of each project.
-(Due 7/1/20) Retrofit program not started.
+6.5 Retrofit program

+Briefly describe the Retrofit Program identification and prioritization process, the projects selected for implementation, the rationale for the selection of those projects and the total DCIA to be disconnected upon completion of each project.
+(Due 7/1/20)

+Retrofit program not started.

 Describe plans for continuing the Retrofit program and how to achieve a goal of 1% DCIA disconnection annually in future years.
+(Due 7/1/22)

-(Due 7/1/22) Retrofit program not started.
+Retrofit program not started.